C0l0red/twitter-deleter/README.md

 ## Using the Python Script
 Everything is set, now place `tweets.json` in the same folder as the Python Script, and call it with `python deleter` for Windows or `python3 deleter` for Linux/Mac.

 The script creates a `log.txt` file that helps you note what index you stopped at, in a case where the script crashes.

-You can now use the last known index as a starting point the next time you're calling the script like so `python deleter <start number>` where `start number` is the last known index
+You can now look up what error caused it to crash, and use the last known index as the starting point the next time you're calling the script like so `python deleter <start number>` or `python3 deleter <star number>` where `start number` is the last known index